Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Method

-We also evaluated a variety of different metrics, e.g.\ Euclidean, Minkowski, Chebyshev, etc., as well as their squared and square rooted variants.
-The Minkowski metric is recommended for clustering in higher dimensions~\cite{groenen2007fuzzy}, but it performed no better than Euclidean distance when compared on hypertime space.
-As mentioned earlier, we also evaluated Mahalanobis distance without satisfactory results.
-Inspired by~\cite{palmieri2017kinodynamic}\cite{roy2016swgmm}, we experimented with the mixtures of cosine distance for hypertimes and the aforementioned metrics for other variables.

-Finally, in our experiments we compare two clustering methods, which provided the most satisfactory results, the HyperTime Expectation Maximisation (\textit{HyT-EM}) and HyperTime K-Means (\textit{HyT-KM}).
+In our experiments, we utilise two clustering methods, which, in our previous experiments, provided the most satisfactory results: the HyperTime Expectation Maximisation (\textit{HyT-EM}) and HyperTime K-Means (\textit{HyT-KM}).
 The \textit{HyT-EM} method is based on the Expectation Maximisation scheme implementation from the OpenCV library.
-As the method requires to specify the number of clusters, we indicate the the method name as \textit{HyT-EM\_k}, where $k$ is the number of clusters used during the experiments (Section~\ref{sec:experiments}).
-As mentioned before, the only problem of the method is its occasional numerical instability, which, if detected, is solved by automated restart with different initial positions of the clusters.
+As the method requires to specify the number of clusters, we indicate the method name as \textit{HyT-EM\_k}, where $k$ is the number of clusters used during the experiments (Section~\ref{sec:experiments}).
+To deal with the \reva{occasional} numerical instabilities of the OpenCV's EM implementation, the \textit{HyT-EM} method performs eigenvalue analysis of the model's covariance matrices and if necessary, it restarts the EM with different initial positions of the clusters.

-The \textit{HyT-KM} method is based on the NumPy package, popular for scientific computing in the Python language. \textit{HyT-KM} first initialises the cluster centres using k-means, while using the cosine distance for temporal and Euclidean distance for spatial dimensions.
-After initialisation, it calculates the covariace matrices of the clusters and then it proceeds with the standard Expectation Maximisation procedure, while using the cosine distance for temporal dimensions.
-Unlike \textit{HyT-EM}, \textit{HyT-KM} does not require to specify the number of clusters in advance.
-Instead, the algorithm tries to analyse the temporal structure of the hypertime-space prior to the \textit{hypertime expansion} step.
-In particular, it starts with $n=1$ clusters and calculates the sum of amplitutes $T_{\Sigma}(n)$ and $T_{\Sigma}(n+1)$ of the frequency spectrum of the error $^h\epsilon(t_i)$
+The \textit{HyT-KM} method was \revc{designed to deal with the aforementioned issues, making it more suitable for clustering over the hypertime space, where the training data become sparser as the number of temporal dimensions increases}. \textit{HyT-KM} first initialises the cluster centres using k-means based clustering.
+Inspired by~\cite{kinodynamic,roy2016swgmm,kucner2017enabling}, we use the mixtures of cosine distance for hypertime and the Euclidean metrics for other variables.
+After initialisation, it calculates the covariace matrices of the clusters and then it proceeds with the Expectation Maximisation procedure, while using the cosine distance for temporal dimensions. \revb{In contrast to} \textit{HyT-EM}, \textit{HyT-KM} does not require to specify the number of clusters in advance.
+Instead, the algorithm tries to analyse the temporal structure of the hypertime space prior to the \textit{hypertime expansion} step.
+In particular, it starts with $n=1$ clusters.
+It builds models with $n$ and $n+1$ clusters and calculates the sum of amplitutes $T_{\Sigma}(n)$ and $T_{\Sigma}(n+1)$ of the frequency spectrum of the error $^h\epsilon(t_i)$

 If $T_{\Sigma}(n) > T_{\Sigma}(n+1)$, the model with $n+1$ clusters is stored and the number of clusters $n$ is incremented by 1.
 If $T_{\Sigma}(n) \leq T_{\Sigma}(n+1)$, the method simply proceeds with the \textit{hypertime expansion} step.